koshimazaki/AI-Utils/README.md

 # 6b.
 ComfyUI FLUX models install.

 Added all needed FLUX models in one install.
 This is optimised for Comfy UI tamplete on runpod.
 Adjust file paths as needed.
-Extreme speed Community Cloud network recommended or equivlent for quick download.
+Extreme speed Community Cloud network recommended or equivalent for quick download.
 These are large models.